gnollio/stuff/snippets.md

 # Gnoll Code Snippets

-The following code snippets are just blocks of code I found or created that I wanted to remember.
-This page is primarily used as a reference for me but if you find any code useful then I am glad. :)
+The following code snippets are just blocks of code I found or created which I wanted to remember.
+This page is primarily used as a reference for me but if you find any of the code useful then I am glad.
+Have a good day. :)

 ## Cleos Command to Call Contract Function